Accept Award Offer & Submit Paperwork

-Students who are selected for Verification may want the Financial Aid Office to verify their financial aid award before making their decision to attend The University of New Haven.
-The Financial Aid Office will verify a student's award once all required documentation has been submitted.
-To receive a verified award by May 1, 2017, students selected for verification should submit the following documents to the Financial Aid Office NO LATER THAN April 1, 2017:
+Students who are selected for Verification may want the Financial Aid Office to verify their financial aid before making their decision to attend the University of New Haven.
+The Financial Aid Office will verify a student's award offer once all required documentation has been submitted.
+To receive a verified award offer by May 1, students selected for verification should submit the following documents to the Financial Aid Office NO LATER THAN April 1:

-2. Parent's 2015 IRS Tax Return Transcript* (if FAFSA requires parent information & if the parent filed a 2015 federal tax return and did not use the IRS Data Retrieval Tool on the FAFSA)
+- Parent's IRS Tax Return Transcript* (if FAFSA requires parent information & if the parent filed a federal tax return for the specified tax year and did not use the IRS Data Retrieval Tool on the FAFSA)

-3. Student's 2015 IRS Tax Return Transcript* (if student filed a 2015 federal tax return and did not use the IRS Data Retrieval Tool on the FAFSA)
+- Student's IRS Tax Return Transcript* (if student filed a federal tax return for the specified tax year and did not use the IRS Data Retrieval Tool on the FAFSA)

-5. Other documents requested by The University of New Haven, except for Entrance Counseling or Master Promissory Notes for your loans
+- Other documents requested by the University of New Haven, except for Entrance Counseling or Master Promissory Notes for your loans

-* To obtain a 2015 IRS Tax Return Transcript, contact the IRS after you have submitted your 2015 federal tax return.
+* To obtain an IRS Tax Return Transcript, visit the IRS website.

-Note: Accepted Financial Aid Awards do NOT commit the student to attending the University of New Haven.
-If a student decides to not accept their offer of Admission after receiving the verified award, the student should inform the Office of Admissions they are not planning to attend The University of New Haven.
+Note: Accepted Financial Aid Award Offers do NOT commit the student to attending the University of New Haven.
+If a student decides to not accept their offer of Admission after their financial aid has been verified, the student should inform the Office of Admissions they are not planning to attend the University of New Haven.
 The Financial Aid Office will update their records once the information has been received from the Office of Admissions.

-Students who accept any Federal loan listed on their Financial Aid Award must:
+Students who accept any Federal loan listed on their Financial Aid Award Offer must:

 The federal government requires students to complete Entrance Counseling so they will know and understand their rights and responsibilities in borrowing a Federal Student Loan.
 A Master Promissory Note must be signed by the student as their promise to repay the loan.